 Practice inserting the female condom before the first time you use it for sex.
 In addition, pay close attention when you first use the female condom to make sure it stays in place during sex.
 Never reuse a female condom.

 Don't use a female condom at the same time as a male condom.
 They can stick together, which might cause one or both condoms to break.
-The female condom isn't recommended for anal sex.
+The female condom isn't currently FDA-approved for anal sex.

 What you can expect

 - Open the package carefully.
 Don't use your teeth or fingernails, which could tear the condom.